saifhaq/alma/examples/mnist/README.md

 from alma.utils.setup_logging import setup_logging
 from typing import Dict

-# Set up logging.
-DEBUG level will also log the model graphs
 # A `setup_logging` function is provided for convenience, but one can use whatever logging one
 # wishes, or none.
+DEBUG level will also log the model graphs.
 setup_logging(log_file=None, level="INFO")

 # Parse the arguments, e.g. the model path, device, and conversion options